alpha-z-relative Renyi entropies: Proof of concavity of the trace functional

-In this section we shall provide a detailed proof of the following: \begin{theorem}[Hiai] The trace functional $f_{p,q}(A)$ is concave on the set of positive $d\times d$ matrices for $0<p,q\le 1$. \end{theorem} This theorem is a special case of Theorem 1.1 in \cite{hiai13} (namely the case $s=1/(p+q)$ and replacing the positive linear maps $\Phi$ and $\Psi$ by the identity map), but as the proof of that Theorem is rather complicated, in part due to its generality, we provide a more direct proof of our own.
-Furthermore, the proof technique is based on Epstein's proof \cite{epstein} of Lieb's concavity theorem, and as the paper \cite{epstein} is written in a rather terse style we also felt the need to expand on the details where necessary and simplify the proof where possible.
+In this section we shall provide a detailed proof of the following: \begin{theorem}[Hiai] The trace functional $f_{p,q}(A)$ is concave on the set of positive semidefinite $d\times d$ matrices for $0<p,q\le 1$. \end{theorem} This theorem is a special case of Theorem 1.1 in \cite{hiai13} (namely the case $s=1/(p+q)$ and replacing the positive linear maps $\Phi$ and $\Psi$ by the identity map), but as the proof of that Theorem is rather complicated, in part due to its generality, we provide a more direct proof of our own.
+Furthermore, the proof technique is based on Epstein's proof \cite{epstein} of Lieb's concavity theorem, and as the exposition in \cite{epstein} is rather terse we also felt the need to expand on the details where necessary and simplify the proof where possible.
 We hope that our exposition will make this powerful technique more widely accessible.

-Hiai's paper also provides necessary conditions for concavity/convexity (\cite{hiai13}, Section 4).
-The region in the $(p,q)$-parameter space where these conditions are \emph{not} satisfied is indicated as white space in Figure~2.
-Apart from the blue square where concavity provably holds, this leaves open the two orange squares, where we conjecture that convexity holds: \begin{conjecture} The trace functional $f_{p,q}(A)$ is convex on the set of positive $d\times d$ matrices for $-1\le p<0$ and $1\le q\le 2$ (or vice versa). \end{conjecture} This conjecture carries some weight as the case $z=\alpha\ge 1/2$ ($p=1$) has been proven by Frank and Lieb \cite{FL} and the case $1\le \alpha\le 2$, $z=1$ ($p+q=1$), is Ando's convexity theorem \cite{ando}.
-These two cases are indicated in Figure~1 (the blue strips within the orange region) and in Figure~2.